phantomcyber/splunk-soar-sdk/docs/actions/action_anatomy.md

 But, when testing your actions, you can pass your own SOAR client mock overwriting the default one.
 That way you don't need a running SOAR platform for testing your actions.

-For this argument you should always set `sdk.abstract.SOARClient` as the type, to get the best hints support in your IDE.
+For this argument you should always set `soar_sdk.abstract.SOARClient` as the type, to get the best hints support in your IDE.

 You can learn more on actions testing in [the testing docs pages](/docs/testing/index.md).